iamdipanshusingh/dio_refresh/README.md

 ### Example with `retryInterceptors`

 You can provide a list of custom interceptors that will be added to the `Dio` instance responsible for retrying the request after a successful token refresh.
 This is particularly useful for logging the retry attempts.

+**Important:** Do not add an instance of `DioRefreshInterceptor` itself to the `retryInterceptors` list.
+Doing so may create an infinite loop if the token refresh request also fails.
+The constructor includes an assertion to prevent this in debug mode.

 First, create a logger interceptor.
 For example, a simple `CustomLogInterceptor`: